jimmychenweijian/jimmychenweijian.github.io/_posts/2026-02-01-applied-data-science-project.md

 Therefore, this project aims to use data analytics and text mining techniques to better understand customer satisfaction patterns from Amazon reviews.

+## 2. Business Problem Statement

+Amazon needs to better leverage its customer review data to answer important business questions, such as:

+- What is the overall level of customer satisfaction?

+- Are most customers satisfied or dissatisfied?

+- What kind of feedback is commonly given in positive vs negative reviews?

+- How can review data help improve decision-making?

+Without systematic analysis, the business may overlook important dissatisfaction signals or fail to identify improvement opportunities.
+This may affect customer experience and long-term revenue performance.

 ## Work Accomplished
 Document your work done to accomplish the outcome